 - A below-grade freeway from Howard Avenue to E.C.
-Row Expressway with 10 tunnel sections ranging from 120 m to 240 m in length, located in areas to provide community connectivity; - A separate service road for local traffic to maintain access to neighbourhoods and local businesses; - A widened right-of-way with buffer areas to reduce the potential nuisance effects of the roadway on adjacent neighbourhoods; and, - Provision for recreational trails along the corridor, connecting to existing trails and providing new connections along and across the Huron Church Road/Highway 3 corridor.
+Row Expressway with 10 tunnel sections ranging from 120 to 240 m in length, located in areas to provide community connectivity; - A separate service road for local traffic to maintain access to neighbourhoods and local - A widened right-of-way with buffer areas to reduce the potential nuisance effects of the roadway on adjacent neighbourhoods; and, - Provision for recreational trails along the corridor, connecting to existing trails and providing new connections along and across the Huron Church Road/Highway 3 corridor. - Improved interchange at Howard Avenue/Highway 3 that allows for diversion of longer distance traffic using Howard Avenue and a connection to a future Laurier Parkway.

-This alternative, developed as a new alternative based on the below-grade and tunnel alternatives, was identified as The Parkway (refer to Exhibit 8.13).
+This alternative, developed as a new alternative based on the below-grade and tunnel alternatives, was identified as The Parkway (refer to Exhibit 8.12).

-EXHIBIT 8.7A- PRACTICAL ACCESS ROAD ALTERNATIVE 1A
+EXHIBIT 8.7A - PRACTICAL ACCESS ROAD ALTERNATIVE 1A